 Yes, the thought of investing money for retirement at such a young age may seem ridiculous when it is 40+ years away — but one of the greatest advantages people in their 20s have is time.

 Let’s take a look into how and why investing sooner rather than later can have tremendous benefits in the long run.

 The power of compounding interest is positively correlated with time, which is why beginning to invest at a young age is incredibly beneficial in the years to come.
 Time is the most powerful tool for retirement and investment accounts because it allows young people in their 20s and early 30s to make smaller annual contributions while still accumulating a large some of money.
 The return on investment you receive is able to grow at a fast pace when you continuously reinvest your earnings.

-At first the idea of incorporating retirement savings into your budget may seem like a challenging task, but in reality a small annual contribution can go a long way.
+At first, the idea of incorporating retirement savings into your budget may seem like a challenging task, but a small annual contribution can go a long way.
 Let’s take a look at an example that shows how these small contributions can have a huge impact on your future investment earnings.

 Using the above graphic as an example, let’s focus on the top image.

 Let’s say you are investing your money into a 401(k) account.
 If you begin to contribute $1,000 annually at the age of 25 for just ten years, your 401(k) would accumulate to $157,435 by the age of 65, assuming an 8% rate of return.
 Breaking these numbers down into monthly contributions means that for 10 years you would only need to contribute approximately $84 a month to your 401(k) in order to see this result by age 65.

 Now let’s take a look at the bottom image.